SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Assigned to the fort at New Castle

-Loyalist soldier on duty Dec.
-14; No affidavit of being on duty on Dec.
-15; Note: Length of service at fort unstated
+Provincial soldier on duty Dec.
+14; no deposition suggests that he was present on the 15th.
+Note: Length of service at fort not stated

 S. Rowell Dep.